Running Group Thaws Out

 Run Solo, Not With a Group

 The best route to improving your running and making it more enjoyable is to run alone, says an article I recently read.
 I question this strategy, so I called my good friend, I.P.
-Aard, at the National Institute of Running Sciences.
+Aard, a researcher at the National Institute of Running Sciences in Washington, DC.
 I always enjoy calling I.P. because she’s so friendly.

 “Hey, sugar loaf,” she said.
 “Putting lots of miles on that six-foot tower of muscle?”